Polpoliti/vehicle-classification-cnn/README.md

 - Data loading using PyTorch's ImageFolder structure (no `.mat` or `.txt` files required)
 - Custom CNN architecture with residual blocks (no pretrained weights)
 - Data augmentation, class balancing, and training logic
-- Accuracy tracking and Grad-CAM visualizations
+- Accuracy tracking and GradCAM visualizations

 ---

-### ✅ Tips
+### Tips

 - A GPU is highly recommended for training (e.g., Colab Pro or local CUDA setup)
 - You can tweak hyperparameters directly in the notebook (batch size, learning rate, MixUp probability, etc.)
-- Grad-CAM visualizations are available at the end of the notebook — enable them to inspect where the model focuses for each prediction
+- GradCAM visualizations are available at the end of the notebook - enable them to inspect where the model focuses for each prediction
 - Training logs and performance metrics (accuracy/loss) are plotted in real time to monitor convergence and overfitting

 ---

-## 🧪 Experimentation and Challenges
+## Experimentation and Challenges

-Throughout this project, I experimented with multiple training strategies and faced several real-world challenges:
+Throughout this project, I experimented with multiple training strategies and faced several real world challenges:

 - **Simple CNN architectures** without residuals failed to converge well on 196 classes.
 Accuracy plateaued early, even with heavy data augmentation.
 - Adding **residual connections** significantly improved learning stability and enabled deeper architectures to train effectively.
-- I compared **oversampling**, **weighted loss**, and **WeightedRandomSampler** — the sampler approach combined with **label smoothing** produced the most consistent results.
+- I compared **oversampling**, **weighted loss**, and **WeightedRandomSampler** - the sampler approach combined with **label smoothing** produced the most consistent results.
 - Without **MixUp**, the model tended to overfit after ~20 epochs.
 Integrating MixUp with probability 0.5 helped improve generalization.
 - Initially, I used a constant learning rate, but switching to **OneCycleLR** with cosine annealing led to smoother convergence and better final performance.
-- I observed overfitting around epoch 60–65, which is why I integrated **EarlyStopping** to capture the best checkpoint before performance dropped.
+- I observed overfitting around epoch 60-65, which is why I integrated **EarlyStopping** to capture the best checkpoint before performance dropped.

-These iterations taught me how small architectural tweaks and the right combination of training techniques can lead to substantial improvements in a deep learning workflow — especially when working without transfer learning.
+These iterations taught me how small architectural tweaks and the right combination of training techniques can lead to substantial improvements in a deep learning workflow - especially when working without transfer learning.

 ---

-## 📚 What I Learned
+## What I Learned

 This project gave me deep, hands-on experience in: